 After passing Cuiteco the scenery got particularly gorgeous as we drove through pine and oak forests.
 We were almost sorry when we reached our final destination but we cheered up knowing that we would have the chance to see Alberto and Francia at Hotel Centro Jade in Cerocahui for the night.

-The second day of our intra-canyon road trip got a bit more challenging.
+The second day of our Copper Canyon road trip got a bit more challenging.
 The road itself remained in remarkably good shape (though there was still no sign of signs).
-However, they roads became so narrow in places and the mines create so much big truck traffic that it was slow going.
+However, the roads became so narrow in places and the mines create so much big truck traffic that it was slow going.
 It doesn’t help that the Copper Canyon is a network of different canyons, not just one big canyon, which makes it necessary to drive way up to peaks and passes, then way back down to riverbeds over and over again to get across different canyons.
 We averaged less than 15mph.

 All of El Fuerte’s central buildings are freshly painted, very well kept and traditional and food stalls in the market serve a mean birria and delicious tacos.
 When we were in El Fuerte it seemed like half the town was out scraping old paint off the iron benches and metal work in the town plaza as part of one big proud community beautification project as well.